Aiven-Open/klaw-docs/docs/docs/howto/installation/configure-klaw-wizard.rst

 Configure Klaw with Wizard
 ==========================

-When Klaw is installed for the first time, it prompts the Administrators with a Wizard to configure and make it available for the users.
+The first time you log in to Klaw as an administrator, you will see the Klaw configuration wizard that guides you through the steps required to configure the Klaw cluster.

-.. note::  Wizard is accessible at : `https://<host>:<port>/helpwizard`
+.. note::  For subsequent logins, you access the Klaw configuration wizard using URL: `https://<host>:<port>/helpwizard`

 .. image:: /../../../_static/images/KlawWizard.png

-1. Configure Kafka clusters and update Klaw Cluster Api properties with relevant config
+1. Configure Kafka clusters

+The first step is to configure your Kafka cluster.
 You can add any number of clusters.
-Only users with SUPERADMIN roles(or check allowed permission) can add.
+Only users with SUPERADMIN roles (or check allowed permission) can add clusters.

-After adding the cluster, if you have selected SSL or any other protocol, make sure Cluster Api properties are configured.
+After adding the cluster, based on the protocol selected (SSL or any other protocol), ensure the Klaw Cluster API's ``application.properties`` files include the relevant configurations.

 Example ::